tonindexer/anton/README.md

 # Anton

 This project is an open-source tool that extracts and organizes data from the TON blockchain, efficiently storing it in PostgreSQL and ClickHouse databases.

+If you have any questions, you can ask them in the [Telegram group](https://t.me/tonindexer_chat).

 ## Overview